10 Tips On International E-Commerce Selling

 10. Stage your products.
 We’re talking about taking your inventory and keeping it at a 3PL or the main warehouse for longer storage purposes instead of sending all of that inventory to somewhere like Amazon FBA.
 If you send it to Amazon and it sits there for too long they will start charging you more and more fees that are long-term storage fees.
 These fees are huge so if you keep it in a warehouse or a 3pl they can help move the product to where it needs to be to save you money in the long run.

-What is the best way to increase international sales?
+What is the best way to increase international e-commerce selling?

 - Identify your Ideal Client